Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

 ## Security hygiene and habits

 * Use passphrases, not biometric unlock features such as fingerprints
+* Use passphrases for locking your phone instead of PIN or Pattern.
 * Use cash whenever possible, not a credit card or electronic payment system
 * If you **need** to use credit-card to buy something (and you are currently based in US), use a random credit-card for each service.
 You can get that at [Privacy.com](https://privacy.com/).
 * Switch your default search provider to a Google-alternative